 Due to the nature of services provided by Canada Post, DOM.EP rate is not available over-the-counter at the Canada Post office and as a result, in the plugin as well.

 Yes, it does.
-When a plugin using API, it’s pulling in rates specific to the different accounts and types of services available as set up by Canada Post.
+When a plugin uses an API, it’s pulling in rates specific to the different accounts and types of services available as set up by Canada Post.

 Have a question before you buy?
 Please fill out this pre-sales form.